KYUR: KIMO: ABC affiliation and news maturation

 Carl Bracale, the last employee of KHAR-TV, managed to gather a group of people interested in buying the television station and returning it to air.
 The group organized as Central Alaska Broadcasting in August 1970 and made an advance to Sourdough Broadcasters to put KHAR-TV back on the air pending a sale.
 The station resumed broadcasting on September 6 with a program schedule primarily consisting of movies and some syndicated shows.
 After receiving FCC approval, the sale was completed on June 25, 1971; the last change in connection with the sale was the adoption of new KIMO call letters.

 In the meantime, a federal rule change provided the station the network affiliation it had sought.
-In March 1971, the FCC prevented a VHF station from holding two or more network affiliations in a market with three or more full-power stations, one of which did not have an affiliation.
+In March 1971, the FCC prevented a VHF station from holding two or more network affiliations in a market with three or more full-power stations, if one of which did not have an affiliation.
 While written in the wake of problems facing UHF stations in North Carolina and Georgia, it also applied to cases like Anchorage, where one VHF station (KENI-TV) had two affiliations and another had none at all.
 KENI-TV chose to retain NBC and signed an exclusive agreement with the network that May.
 While KENI-TV announced that channel 13 (still KHAR-TV at the time) would become the ABC affiliate with this move, the station did not sign an affiliation agreement until September, after it had become KIMO.
 In time for the 1972 Summer Olympics, KIMO opened its own tape center in Seattle to furnish the station with recordings of network broadcasts; this allowed for next-day broadcasting of sporting events instead of on a seven-day delay.

 During the late 1970s and early 1980s, under news director and anchor John Vallentine, KIMO was credited with initiating major improvements in television newscasting in Anchorage.
 Under Vallentine, KIMO's Action News 13 moved on from the days when it shot newsfilm on home movie cameras and moved to the top of the ratings, commanding viewer shares of 40 percent or greater in the early 1980s.
 The station expanded out of the Seward Highway facility and into production and sales offices on Tudor Street, later moving the entire station to Tudor in 1983.
 In 1984, as networks began to use satellites that included Alaska in their footprint, KIMO became the second station in Anchorage to begin same-day broadcasting by satellite of all network programs, having unexpectedly been beaten by KTUU.